February 23-25, 2022

 Aiven

-Josh lives in Montréal, Canada, and works for Aiven as an SRE.
+Josh lives in Montréal, Canada, and works for Aiven.io as a Staff Platform Engineer.
 With many years of experience in several parts of the software development lifecycle, he has a passion for processes that enable smooth interactions between developers and operations.
 When he’s not hacking away at a problem or championing best practices, he loves to cook recipes from around the world, as long as he can garnish them with a little bit of cilantro!

 Read More